Miss Laura Hermann

 Role at Hull York Medical School

-I have a focus upon trial methodology, in particular using Studies Within A Trial (SWATs) to optimise recruitment to clinical trials, an interest stemming from my previous role as a research assistant.
+Laura has a focus upon trial methodology, in particular using mixed methods and Studies Within A Trial (SWATs) to optimise recruitment to clinical trials, with a focus on under-represented groups.

 Biography